Marketing a small business on social media is no easy feat. It seems like most social media platforms are saturated with

 Don’t get us wrong, short-form videos have made it a lot easier to get organic reach on every platform again.

 However, a paid ad budget may still be necessary to see more than just followers and views.
 If you are on a limited or tight budget, this can still work for you.

-There are ad campaigns available that specifically optimize for online sales or lead form completions.
+There are ad campaigns available that specifically optimize for business online sales or lead form completions.

-You’ll want to take advantage of these campaign objectives to see maximum results from not just your followers, but your target audience in general on the platform.
+You’ll want to take advantage of these marketing campaign objectives to see maximum results from not just your followers, but your target audience in general on the platform.

 If you feel like you need a social media advertising tutorial to help get you started, check out that blog post.